 What to Bring| Reservations & Current Rates | Current News| Related Links| Photo Album

-One thing that I would like to relay to readers of this page is a tool that I have found to be fantastic in releasing fish unharmed to swim and propagate.
-I have been using the 'Ketchum release' tool, marketed by Orvis, for the past several years and am constantly amazed at how simple something can be and yet work so well in the release of fish while at the same time minimizing stress associated with handling the fish.
-It comes in two sizes with the larger size going over beads and streamers with no ill effects on the flys.
-I have even used the smaller one with small parachute drys resulting in no damage to either the hackles or post.As the old commercial use to say, "try it.. you'll like it".
+One thing that I hope to relay to readers of this page is a tool found to be fantastic in releasing fish unharmed to swim and propagate.
+I have been using the 'Ketchum release' tool for the past several years almost exclusively and am constantly amazed at how simple something can be and yet work so well in releasing of fish while acting to minimize stress associated with handling the fish.
+Last season I watched an angler no doubt fishing a barbed hook stress the hell out of a couple of fish.
+Both fish were grappled while he struggled to get the hooks out.
+Most likely leading to fish mortality.
+The tool comes in three sizes with the mid sized going over beads and streamers with no ill effects on the flys.
+I have even used the smaller one with small parachute drys resulting in no damage to either the hackles or post.
+The tool has a slot that slides down the leader/tippet while keeping your fish in the water until the fly is inside the tube.
+At that point, the tool is inverted with a mild shake to release the fish.
+It can be purchased online at Orvis, Cabelas, and your favorite tackle store.
+It should be noted that fishing a barbless fly makes this easier and quicker.
+The fishery on all rivers would benefit incredibly from its use and larger more healthy fish would result.As the old commercial use to say, "try it.. you'll like it".

-Copyright © 2017, Osprey Fishing Adventures
+Copyright © 2022, Osprey Fishing Adventures